An Improved Fit to the Density Distribution in Supersonic Isothermal Turbulence: Simulations

 \subsection{Parameter Space}

-We conducted all our simulations on a fixed grid with $512^3$ cells.
+We conducted our simulations on a fixed grid with $512^3$ cells.
 Following \cite{Paper2}, all cases included an explicit viscosity of $5.5 \times 10^{-4}$ in units of the box size and sound speed.
-However, the simulations in this paper are still implicit large eddy simulations and not DNS as the effective viscosity (due to the numerical scheme) is about twice as large as the explicit one.
+However, the simulations should still be considered implicit large eddy simulations and not direct numerical simulations because the effective viscosity due to the numerical scheme is about twice as large as the explicit one.

 Tables~\ref{tab:runsC} and \ref{tab:runsMS} list the key parameters of our simulations, each of which is named after the Mach number, the nature of the driving, and the log of the ratio of the driving and eddy turnover times.
 The simulations are split into three sets.
-The largest set consists of 30 fully compressive ($\zeta=0$) runs, which were chosen to regularly span a wide range of Mach numbers and $\lambda_{\rm a} \equiv \ln(\tau_{\rm a}/\tau_{\rm e})$ values.
+The largest set consists of 30 fully compressive ($\zeta=0$) runs, with the strength and correlation time of the driving accelerations chosen to regularly span a wide range of Mach numbers and $\lambda_{\rm a} \equiv \ln(\tau_{\rm a}/\tau_{\rm e})$ values.
 These simulations are divided into 5 groups of 6, with the driving strength chosen such that the simulations within each group have roughly the same Mach number ($\approx$ 2, 3, 4, 6, and 9).
+In the tables, the simulations are sorted by Mach number group, and within each group, they are sorted by increasing values of the driving correlation time.
+Throughout this paper, all times are in units of the sound crossing time, $\tau_{\rm sc}$.